gatewayd-io/docs/using-gatewayd/global-configuration/loggers.md

 | compress   | boolean | True          | True, False       | Whether to compress rotated backup files or not                                                     |
 | localTime  | boolean | False         | True, False       | Whether to use the local system time for formatting the timestamps in backup files.
 Default is UTC. |

+{: .note }
+> If maxBackups and maxAge are both 0, no old log files will be deleted.

 ### Rsyslog

 | Name           | Type   | Default value | Possible values                                       | Description                                                                                                                               |